mpfr/pftbld/README.md

-| :warning: With the release of OpenBSD version 7.0, this branch will reach its end of life and will no longer be maintained.
+| :warning: With the release of OpenBSD version 7.0 on Oct 14, 2021, this branch has reached its end of life and is no longer being maintained.
 | --- |

 # pftbld(8)